david-w/david-w.github.io/_drafts/2022-06-01-Windows-Update-Troubles.md

 At work we use a Windows Server Update Services (WSUS) server to control how our endpoints receive Windows updates.
 An Active Directory group policy specifies the settings for updates to run unattended overnight on Tier 2 workstations once they have been approved and tested on Tier 1.
 It's a pretty standard setup.

 I have two workstations that have not received updates.
 They currently run Windows 10 Enterprise 2016 LTSB.
-NOTE: These were configured for operating manufacturing equipment and came pre-configured running a 32-bit OS on a 64-bit processor.
+NOTE: These are used for operating manufacturing equipment and came pre-configured running a 32-bit OS on a 64-bit processor.
 I think the software that runs the equipment are older 32-bit applications.

 ### SYMPTOMS
 * When checking for Windows updates, the following error was showing: (0x80070057)
 * Workstations did not show up as connected on the WSUS server console.
 * Event Viewer shows the following relevant messages:
   - wuaserv syatem error "87" has occurred.
   - DCOM got error 87 attempting to start the service wuauserv with arguments "Unavailable" in order to run the server:
   - Event ID 7000: Service Start Failure.
   - Event 7000 Service Control Manager error.
 * Oddly, the time was wrong (off by 6 mins.) even though it was configured to syncronize with the domain controller via group policy.
 * Even more oddly, the Windows Update Log had lots of entries with unknown (No Format Information found) and a date of 12/31/1600.